suffolklibraries/lgc/content/collections/events/grow-your-wellbeing-autumn-open.md

     content:
       -
         type: text
-        text: 'Grow Your Wellbeing is a 12-week course, starting on Monday 13th May.  ' -
+        text: 'Come down to the gardens to find out more about the Grow Your Wellbeing 2-week course' -
     type: paragraph
     content:
       -
         type: text
-        text: 'These fun, welcoming sessions are tailored towards personal goals such as developing practical skills, supporting your health and wellbeing, building your confidence, getting closer to nature, finding a sense of community and meeting new people. '
+        text: "If you join the course, you'll find these fun, welcoming sessions are tailored towards personal goals such as developing practical skills, supporting your health and wellbeing, building your confidence, getting closer to nature, finding a sense of community and meeting new people. "
   -
     type: paragraph
     content: